-Streaming Media Workload Characterization.
-As we mentioned at the outset, there have been few studies that considered the characteristics of streamed media on the Web Acharya and Smith, 1998 and the characteristics of access patterns for streamed media Acharya et al., 2000.
+As we mentioned at the outset, there have been few studies that considered the characteristics of streamed media on the Web [1] and the characteristics of access patterns for streamed media [3].
 These studies revealed several findings that are also known for non-streamed Web media, including: high variability in object sizes, skewed object popularity, and temporal locality of reference.
 In addition, these studies highlighted the preponderance of partial accesses to streamed media-namely, a large percentage of responses to user requests are stopped before the streamed object is fetched in its entirety.
-Chesire et al., 2001 analyzed a client-based steaming-media workload.
+Recently, Chesire et al. [13] analyzed a client-based steaming-media workload.
 They found that most streaming objects are small, and that a small percentage of requests are responsible for almost half of the total transfers.
 They also found that the popularity of objects follows a Zipf-like distribution and that requests during periods of peak loads exhibit a high degree of temporal locality.
-Almeida et al., 2001 analyzed workloads from two media servers for educational purposes.
+Almeida el al. [5] analyzed workloads from two media servers for educational purposes.
 They studied the request arrival patterns, skewed object popularity, and user inter-activity times.
-Examples of characterization efforts targeted at non-web environments include the work of Padhye and Kurose Padhye and Kurose, 1998, which studied the patterns of user interactions within a media server, and the work of Harel et al., 1999, which characterized a workload of media-enhanced classrooms, and observed user inter-activity such as "jumping behavior".
-More recently, Cherkasova and Gupta, 2002 analyzed enterprise media server workloads, in particular locality of access and evolution of access patterns.
-They pointed out a number of differences from traditional Web server workloads.
-Veloso et al., 2002 presented the first study on live streaming access workload characterization at different granularity level, namely users, sessions, and individual transfers.
-In another work, van der Merwe et al., 2002 analyzed streaming access logs from commercial service.
-The assessed the potential benefit of using distribution infrastructures to replicate streaming media objects and to improve bandwidth efficiency.
+Examples of characterization efforts targeted at non-web environments include the work of Padhye and Kurose [27], which studied the patterns of user interactions within a media server, and the work of Harel et al. [20], which characterized a workload of mediaenhanced classrooms, and observed user inter-activity such as "jumping behavior".

 In Section 3, we incorporate many of these characteristics in the models we use for workload generation in GISMO.
-To the best of our knowledge, GISMOIs the first streaming workload generator developed and made available to public.
-Another more recent effort, the MediSyn project by Tang et al., 2003 adopted similar methodology and models.